nelstrom/branflakes/scripts/draft-01.md

 We have a fail test, failing test, failing test, failing test.

-It feels every time now, ok?
+It fails every time now, ok?

 And this puts us on a footing where we can actually diagnose this problem and fix it.